6324abstract/bank_be/README.md

 # Easy  Bank

-In this project, I designd, developed, and deployed a backend web service which provides APIs for the frontend to do the following things:
+In this project, I designed, developed, and deployed a backend web service which provides APIs for the frontend to do the following things:

 Create and manage bank accounts.
 Record all balance changes to each of the accounts.